cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-11.md

 The connection to the server localhost:8080 was refused - did you specify the right host or port?
 ```

-(Again - this is expexted to fail)
+(Again - this is expected to fail)